 Some censored books are considered literary masterpieces.
 Diary of A Young Girl, and The Color Purple, have won prestigious awards.

 In 1929, all the Tarzan books were banned in Los Angeles, California, because it was reasoned that the fictional character, Tarzan, was living in the jungle with Jane without being married.*

 One of the most notable and notorious censorship cases took place in 1959.
-This case centered on a book written by D. H. Lawrence in 1928 — Lady Chatterley's Lover.
-The objection was over the description of a sexual affair that Lady Chatterley had.
+This case centered on a book written by D. H. Lawrence — Lady Chatterley's Lover.
+The objection was over the description of an affair that Lady Chatterley had.

 Although this description would be considered tame by today's standards — which tells you just how much things change over time — in 1959, there was a major public outcry to ban the book.

 When a biology textbook containing a chapter on human reproduction was adopted in one school district, the principal stapled all the pages together so (he thought) students wouldn't be able to read them.

 In another biology textbook drawings of male and female reproductive organs were painted over with black poster paint.